ssebs/ssebs-www/content/blog/minimacropad.md

 <div style="clear:both;"></div>

 ## Learning Go
 Golang is a compiled programming language, whereas Python is interpreted.
 This essentially means that Go is much faster, but is a bit more work to write.
-There was another bonus to using Go: it compiles to a single binary file.
+There's another bonus to using Go: it compiles to a single binary file.
 This means I no longer had to use Pyinstaller!
-Thus, no more startup time lag.
+(No more startup time lag)

 > I also wanted to learn Go to become a better programmer, and thought this was a very practical way to do so.